JohnLonginotto/ACGTrie/UP2BIT.md

 this is why; we are actually asking if it's empty or not.

-And that's one of the great things about the up2bit format - because we read right to left and all unused spaces are added to the left, whatever fixed space you store up2bit data in, it wont change the value the binary represents. *ACTG* in up2bit is **always**
+And that's one of the great things about the up2bit format - because we read right to left and all unused spaces are added to the left, whatever fixed space you store up2bit data in, it wont change the value that the binary represents. *ACTG* in up2bit is **always**
  *228*, whether you store it in 8bits, 16bits, 32bits, 64bits, or even 3234983488bits; and no data is always *1*.
 You now know pretty much everything needed to impliment and decode the up2bit format, but here are some Frequently Asked Questions for the curious: